The datapine Blog

 9. On-shelf availability

 Any serious company that wants to increase revenue and profits, needs to evaluate demand and act accordingly, meaning keep products on shelves, visibly accessible, and easy to reach.
-It typically connects to other inventory performance metrics such as the out of stock rate and lost sales, for example, and covers 3 different critical points: shelf availability, store, and warehouse availability.
+It typically connects to other inventory performance metrics such as the out-of-stock rate and lost sales, for example, and covers 3 different critical points: shelf availability, store, and warehouse availability.

 On-shelf availability illustrated in a line chart by product category and time

 By utilizing advanced analytics solutions to measure such operational metrics, much of the manual work can be minimized.
-For example, modern software can track data in real-time and provide advanced charts that will immediately trigger actionable insights since the user doesn't have to manually scroll or search for information in numerous papers or spreadsheets.
+For example, modern software can track data in real time and provide advanced charts that will immediately trigger actionable insights since the user doesn't have to manually scroll or search for information in numerous papers or spreadsheets.
 But let's get back to our visual example.

-10. Order status inventory metric
+13. Order status inventory metric

 Keeping an eye on your orders' status in real-time will enable your team to act promptly to any potential negative occurrence.
 This is a KPI for inventory management that connects your business with your customers.
 To effectively evaluate your supply chain metrics strategies, you need real-time access to the status of your orders: if the products are shipped, received, in the packaging process, or canceled.
 That way, you will be able to decrease the restocking and strive to achieve a higher number of new orders with the goal of keeping your business going.
 If you spot inefficiencies in your supply chain, it will affect your inventory, and, consequently, the overall business.